jscript-panel/jscript-panel.github.io/docs/docs/interfaces/IJSGraphics.md

 	See the dedicated [Fonts](../guides/fonts.md) page for how to create/manipulate your own.

 !!! note
 	If you want to apply a single colour to all of the text, simply supply a `number`.

-If supplying a `string`, it must a stringified array.
-See [Styling Ranges Of Text](../guides/styling-ranges-text.md).
+	If supplying a `string`, it must be a stringified array.
+See [Styling Ranges Of Text](../guides/styling-ranges-text.md). `$rgb` code in the `text` always takes precedence so if an array is supplied at the same time, it will be ignored.

 See [Styling Ranges Of Text](../guides/styling-ranges-text.md) for more advanced usage notes.